-For many businesses, social media is becoming the cornerstone of digital marketing programs.
+For many businesses, social media is the new cornerstone of their digital marketing programs.
 Social media is great for 1) finding audiences and 2) engaging with those audiences.

 The primary reason social media is becoming the centrepiece of digital marketing strategies is that brands own their audience.

 Whether you decide to outsource your social media or grow your own department, there are many factors relating to social media strategy and planning to consider.